In Python, self refers to the class object itself.

 Traceback (most recent call last): File "main.py", line 10, in <module> banana.info() TypeError: info() takes 0 positional arguments but 1 was given

-So, you have to use the self argument in each method in a class.
+This shows you that you need to use the self argument in methods.

 Proof That Self Refers to the Object Itself